Devansh-Mehra/Volume-gesture/README.md

 ## Libraries Used
   Numpy, Pandas, Mediapipe, Open-cv
 ## What will this project do ?
-  Control(increase and decrease) the volume of your Device through hand gestures.
+  Control(increase and decrease) the volume of your Device through hand gestures or fingers.